How to Trade

-The efficient market hypothesis theory is one of the oldest concepts for assessing stock market conditions and the price of an asset – primarily as regards to stocks or indices.
+The efficient A location or entity where people and entities can negotiate and trade assets of value. hypothesis theory is one of the oldest concepts for assessing stock market conditions and the price of an A stock, commodity, currency, index or any other entity one may trade or invest in. – primarily as regards to stocks or indices.

 Abbreviated as EMH , the efficient market theory was first modeled in the mid-19th century by a French stockbroker, Jules Regnault, and then in the early 20th century by a French mathematician, Louis Bachelier.